 - Diet counselors were the same for both groups.
 Diet training manuals were created to standardize training of the counselors.
 All were Registered Dietitians (RD) with extensive experience in counseling for weight management

 - For both diet groups, handouts were provided to each subject for at-home use and dietary guidance was reinforced at each treatment visit

-- For subjects assigned to the control diet, energy needs for weight maintenance were estimated from basal EE calculated with the Harris-Benedict Equation multiplied by an activity factor of 1.2, 1.3 or 1.4 after evaluation of activity level from the results of the Stanford seven-day physical activity questionnaire
+- For subjects assigned to the control diet, energy needs for weight maintenance were estimated from basal EE calculated with the Harris-Benedict equation multiplied by an activity factor of 1.2, 1.3 or 1.4 after evaluation of activity level from the results of the Stanford seven-day physical activity questionnaire

-- On the basis of a review of diet records returned, recommendations were made on substitutions for high-fat foods and decreasing portion size and energy density to produce a target energy deficit of 500 to 800kcal per day, while consuming a nutritionally balanced diet
+- On the basis of a review of diet records returned, recommendations were made on substitutions for high-fat foods and decreasing portion sizes and energy density to produce a target energy deficit of 500 to 800kcal per day, while consuming a nutritionally balanced diet

 - Subjects were encouraged to achieve weight loss of approximately 0.5kg per week

 - Those following the RGL diet were instructed to eat three meals a day plus snacks and to eat until hunger was satisfied.
 Specific high-carbohydrate foods, including all starchy foods and fruits, were eliminated during phase 1 of the diet (the first two weeks)